DraGun64/evolve-sample-modules/README.md

 - fromVersion - the version of the cloud from which the module is supported (must be present if using feature introduced from specific version)
 - toVersion - the version of the cloud to which the module is supported (used mostly for deprecated modules)

+If field fromVersion and toVersion are not present, the module is considered to be supported in all versions of the cloud.

+## How to add more samples
+If you have a module that you think would be useful for others, you can add it to this repository.
+To do so, follow these steps:
+1. Create a new directory in the root of the repository.
+2. Add the index.ts and package.json files to the directory.
+3. Commit the changes to the repository.
+4. Create a pull request to the main branch of the repository.
+5. Once the pull request is approved by our developers, the sample module will be available to all users.
+Note it may take some time for the module to be available in the cloud.
+6. If you want to update the module, you can do so by updating the files in the directory and creating a new pull request.